Online Recommendations for Agents with Discounted Adaptive Preferences: Introduction

-\textbf{Dueling Bandits:} The ``dueling bandits'' framework studies a recommendation problem similar to ours where the learner plays more than one arm in each trial and observes relative feedback between arms \citep{10.1145/1553374.1553527, YUE20121538, NEURIPS2020_d5fcc35c, https://doi.org/10.48550/arxiv.2101.01572}.
+\paragraph{Dueling bandits} The ``dueling bandits'' framework studies a recommendation problem similar to ours in which multiple items are chosen in each trial and relative feedback is observed, representing agent selections \citep{10.1145/1553374.1553527, YUE20121538, NEURIPS2020_d5fcc35c, https://doi.org/10.48550/arxiv.2101.01572}.
 However, in contrast to our setting, these works consider preference models which are fixed {\it a priori}, and do not change as a function of item history.